Customer Reviews

 We use the Lot-O-Tumbler regularly because it is easy to use, it processes rock rapidly, and it uses very little grit and polish.
 It also produces an awesome polish on agate, jasper, petrified wood and many other materials.
 The single-barrel Lot-O-Tumbler is our tumbler of choice when we have a small amount of material that we would like to polish in a vibratory tumbler.

 There are many different "recipes" for processing rock in the Lot-O-Tumbler.
-This article shares the method that we use for the single-barrel Lot-O-Tumbler made by Belt, Inc. This method has worked well for us, and we encourage you to try any of the ideas here to see how they work for you.
+This article shares the method that we use for the single-barrel Lot-O-Tumbler.
+This method has worked well for us, and we encourage you to try any of the ideas here to see how they work for you.

 Our procedure uses more grit than the instructions provided by others.
 Our first goal is to produce the best possible polish.
 Our second goal is to spend our time wisely.
 We settled on this method after much experimentation.
 The amount of grit used is still far less than half of what you would use to process the same amount of rock in a rotary tumbler.

-We have no association with Belt, Inc., manufacturer of the Lot-O-Tumbler, other than being a retailer of their products and enthusiastic users of the Lot-O-Tumbler.
+We have no association with the manufacturers of the Lot-O-Tumbler, other than being a retailer of their products and enthusiastic users of the Lot-O-Tumbler.
 We suggest that you thoroughly read and follow the instructions that come with the Lot-O-Tumbler because they contain important information.
 The ideas presented here are simply our approach to using a quality piece of lapidary equipment.

 Rotary vs Vibratory Tumblers: What's the difference?